Snapshots¶

 # Set up a baseline shed

-shed create base --image experimental
+shed create base --image full

 shed ssh base